-Chapter 26.
+Chapter 17.
 Packaging and deployment in Jakarta EE

-26.1.
+17.1.
 Bean archive with EJB Session Beans

-When running in Jakarta EE, the container must extend the rules defined in Bean archives with:
+When running in Jakarta EE, the container must extend the rules defined in Bean archives in CDI Full with:

-- An implicit bean archive may also contain EJB session beans, and - EJB session bean should be considered as bean class with bean defining annotation when determining if and archive is an implicit bean archive.
+- An implicit bean archive may also contain EJB session beans, and - EJB session bean should be considered as bean class with bean defining annotation when determining if an archive is an implicit bean archive.